anth12/inner-fire/_pages/eclectic-workshops.md

 ---
 Regular Zoom classes continue in 2023.
 I’d like to work on a monthly subscription basis according to your income and you having access to all classes each week to offer you flexibility in your timetable.
 But if this feels like too big a commitment (financially or socially), join me on a donations basis.

-Email to join us for:
+Email me to join us for:

 **Tuesdays:**